For what underlying structural reasons did migration research have such a success these last decencies?

 2020 @ IMISCOE's Online Conference: Roundtable Discussion on challenges in "Reflexive Migration Studies", taking place on Wednesday, 1 July, 2-3:30pm (session no 12).
 Please see the panel's description here.

-Conference The Moral Economies of Knowledge Production on Migration, 2-4 December 2020 at IMIS, Osnabrück University - you can download the program pdf here (596 KB) and find the initial CfP here.
+Virtual Conference The Moral Economies of Knowledge Production on Migration, 2-4 December 2020 at IMIS, Osnabrück University.
+For information regarding program and registration procedure see the conference's website.
+Here, you find the initial CfP.

 RN35 Midterm Conference Towards Reflexivity in Migration Studies.
 Knowledge Production in Times of Contested Politics and Post-Colonial Dynamics, 21-22 January 2021 at Technical University Berlin, Germany.
 The conference will take place as an online event.
-More information will follow soon.
+Detailed information and program are available here.

 Conference on "De-centring migration in migration studies", planned for 2022.
 More information will follow soon.